Dharmite/react-movies-tv-shows-rating/README.md

 - **TMDB API**: The Movie Database API for fetching movie and TV show data.
 - **React Query**: For data fetching, caching, and synchronization using hooks like `useQuery` and `useMutation`.
 - **Toaster Library**: For displaying alerts and notifications.

+API keys and token are set in the .env file, create yours to run the app.